23andMe/seqseek/README.md

 retrieving sequences more simple.

 In these files, lower-case letters are used to represent repeating sequences.
-N's represent telomeric repeats.
-Every chromosome begins and ends with telomeric repeats, with the exception of chromosomes MT and 17.
+N's are used to represent any nucleotide (A, T, C, or G).
+With the exception of chromosome MT (and chromosome 17 in Build 37), all of the chromosome files begin and end with a long sequence of N's.

 ### Test Utilities